enyone/blog/_drafts/2017-01-07-Randomness-in-Linux.md

 I'm not going into details on this but will say that at least mouse movements and keyboard presses are used when pushing environment related true random bits into pool.*

-To check how much data is available in this pool:
+To check how much bits are available in this pool:
 ```sh
 # This read-only file gives the available entropy.
 # Normally, this will be 4096 (bits), a full entropy pool.